This information does not cover all your legal rights but it does make you aware of your basic employment rights.

 - Terms imposed by law (for example the right not to be discriminated against on the grounds of sex, race, disability, sexual orientation, religion or belief); maternity pay; pay for lay-offs; pay for medical or maternity suspension.

 Your Employer is not required to set out in writing all the terms of the contract but they must provide the employee with written details of his or her main terms and conditions of employment within two months of that person starting work.
-The terms and conditions the Employer is required to put in writing are set out in the DTI Booklet Written Statement of Employment Particulars.

 As a general rule, alterations to the contract can only be made with the agreement of both parties either verbally or in writing.